SecureSECO/dao-webapp/README.md

 - [utils.ts](/src/lib/utils.ts) - a case should be added for the new action to map it to a readable name, which is used in the `getPropsalTags` function inside of the `ProposalTag.tsx` file (this is only necessary if you wish to add a tag for this action to the proposal cards)
 - [ProposalTag.tsx](/src/components/governance/ProposalTag.tsx) - an icon should be added to the `proposalTagIcon` object and the name of the action to the props interface `ProposalTagProps.icon`.
 Additionally, the new action should be added to the switch statement in the `getProposalTags` function

+Always a good idea to add stories for both the components that you add, as well as new stories for ProposalTag.

 ## Dependencies

 ### Web3 packages